lokesh4223/HireNext/README.md

 # HireNext - Job Portal Application

 A comprehensive job portal application built with React, Vite, and Firebase authentication.
-This application supports multiple user roles including job seekers, recruiters, companies, and colleges.
+This application connects job seekers with employers, offering role-based access for candidates, recruiters, companies, and colleges.
+Features include Google OAuth integration, responsive design, and mock API mode for local development.

 ## Table of Contents